asadkhalid-softdev/cryptotrendy/docs/user_manual.md

     python run.py
     ```
     *   The script will print progress messages to the console, including data collection, formatting, analysis, and output steps.
+    *   If `CURRENT_ASSET_SHEET_ID` is configured, the script will also run existing assets RSI alert analysis.

 3.  **Check Outputs:**
     *   Look for the updated `cryptos.xlsx` file in the project directory.
 It will contain sheets like `Analysis_YYYYMMDD_HHMMSS` and `RawData_YYYYMMDD_HHMMSS`.